How To Help Kids Handle School Anxiety

 Mindfulness meditation is also very good for anxiety.
 There are a lot of mindfulness apps and programs that kids can try on their own.
 Mindfulness is focused on being in the present moment.
 When we’re anxious about something that could happen in the future, or we’re stuck on something that already happened in the past, mindfulness helps us to focus on what’s happening in the present moment, and become better able to tolerate the feelings we find there.

-When should parents get their kids extra help in dealing with anxiety?
+When should parents get extra help in dealing with school anxiety?

 When anxiety is making life difficult for a child or for their family, or has persisted for several weeks, I recommend meeting with a psychologist, child psychiatrist, social worker, or other mental health professional for an assessment and potentially for treatment if recommended.
 If anxiety progresses to the point of panic attacks or is really impacting a child’s mood, I recommend seeking help sooner rather than later.

-Do you have any other advice for concerned parents?
+Do you have any other advice for concerned parents as the school year approaches?

 It’s important to remember that though anxiety is a natural emotion, sometimes it can become too intense and too interfering, necessitating help.
 We have very good treatments for anxiety disorders in youth.
 It’s good to know, as well, that kids are not alone if they’re feeling anxious and that it’s OK to seek help and the right kind of treatment.